 In order to make sure your dental implants are successful, and you do not encounter any complications or oral health concerns, the best thing you can do is to practice proper oral hygiene:

 - Brush your teeth and dental implants twice a day

 - Floss your teeth and dental implants once a day

 - Use antibacterial mouthwash once a day

 - Visit your general dentist for regular cleanings twice a year

 Let Dr. Scherer Give You Back Your Smile With Dental Implants

-At Wheaton Oral Surgery and Implant Center in Naperville, Dr. Scherer and his team provide patients with top of the line oral health care practices and technologies.
+At Wheaton Oral Surgery and Implant Center, Dr. Scherer and his team provide patients with top of the line oral health care practices and technologies.
 He continues his education through frequent continuing education classes and employs only the best surgical techniques available, making your dental implant experience safe and comfortable.

 If you’re ready to learn more about how dental implants can change your life, call his office today at (630) 364-2888 to book your initial consultation.
 A member of his friendly team is ready to help you!